 I received my BA in psychology from Hobart & William Smith Colleges in beautiful Geneva, NY.
 During this time, I had the opportunity to study abroad in Denmark, where I was exposed to the field of international affairs and security.
 I then pursued an MA in public policy and international affairs at the American University of Paris, where I spent two and a half years in Paris.
 Here I focused on issues of governance and economic development in Sub-Saharan Africa.
 I published a few small related articles in graduate publications, and wrote my thesis on the causes of economic underdevelopment in Nigeria from 1970-2000 with a primary focus on petroleum and extractive industries.

 After completing my degree, I moved to Washington, DC, where I began managing USAID-funded international development programs.
 I also worked with other donors (State Department, DFID, etc.), but the bulk of my work was with USAID.
 I specialized in French African democracy and governance programs, and helped manage a post-conflict stabilization program in the Democratic Republic of Congo, an extractive-industries transparency program in Chad, and an assortment of other smaller projects.

 I then began managing programs in East Africa, where I worked in Tanzania and Kenya to coordinate regional policies and governance programs focused on multilateral natural resource management.
 During this time, I also began working on a rule of law strengthening program in Afghanistan.
 I credit these experiences with helping me to better contextualize my research interests in corruption and conflict.
-More recently, I worked with Global Integrity, managing research in its Africa Integrity Indicators project.
-I am currently a research fellow with the Center for Open Data Enterprise, where we are working with the Federal Government to improve their strategies and infrastructure for data-sharing.
+From 2016 to 2018, I worked with Global Integrity, managing research in its Africa Integrity Indicators project.
+More recently, I served as a research fellow with the Center for Open Data Enterprise, where we worked with the Federal Government to improve their strategies and infrastructure for data-sharing.

-Outside of my academic work, I am an avid alpine skiier and a mediocre soccer player.
-I am passionate about coffee, fitness, and technology.
+Outside of my academic work, I am an avid alpine skier and a mediocre soccer player.
+I am passionate about coffee, books, and the environment.
 I am married to a beautiful and intelligent French-Moroccan woman who works tirelessly to save our oceans with the Ocean Conservancy.